The fruit of the righteous is a tree of life. He who is wins souls is wise. Proverbs 11:30

 The Greatest Commandment

-4 Hear, Israel: the Lord is our God.
-The Lord is one.
+4 Hear, Israel: The Lord our God, the Lord is one.
 5 You shall love the Lord your God with all your heart, with all your soul, and with all your might.
-6 These words, which I command you today, shall be on your heart; 7 and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.
+6 These words, which I am commanding you today, shall be on your heart, 7 and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.
 8 You shall bind them as a sign on your hand, and they shall be for frontlets between your eyes.
 9 You shall write them on the door posts of your house and on your gates.

 16 You shall not test the Lord your God, as you tested him in Massah.
-17 You shall diligently keep the commandments of the Lord your God, and his testimonies, and his statutes, which he has commanded you.
-18 You shall do that which is right and good in the Lord’s sight, that it may be well with you and that you may go in and possess the good land which the Lord swore to your fathers, 19 to thrust out all your enemies from before you, as the Lord has spoken.
+17 You shall diligently keep the commandments of the Lord your God and his testimonies and his statutes, which he has commanded you.
+18 You shall do that which is right and good in the sight of the Lord, that it may be well with you and that you may go in and possess the good land which the Lord swore to your fathers, 19 to thrust out all your enemies from before you, as the Lord has spoken.

 Teach Your Children

-20 When your son asks you in time to come, saying, “What do the testimonies, the statutes, and the ordinances, which the Lord our God has commanded you mean?”
+20 When your son asks you in times to come, “What do the testimonies, the statutes, and the ordinances, which the Lord our God has commanded you mean?”
 21 then you shall tell your son, “We were Pharaoh’s slaves in Egypt.
-The Lord brought us out of Egypt with a mighty hand; 22 and the Lord showed great and awesome signs and wonders on Egypt, on Pharaoh, and on all his house, before our eyes; 23 and he brought us out from there, that he might bring us in, to give us the land which he swore to our fathers.
+The Lord brought us out of Egypt with a mighty hand, 22 and the Lord showed great and severe signs and wonders on Egypt, on Pharaoh, and on all his house, before our eyes; 23 and he brought us out from there so that he might bring us in, to give us the land which he swore to our fathers.
 24 The Lord commanded us to do all these statutes, to fear the Lord our God, for our good always, that he might keep us alive, as we are today.
 25 It shall be righteousness to us, if we are careful to do all these commandments before the Lord our God, as he has commanded us.”

 Jesus Raises a Widow’s Son